lsst-pst/syseng_throughputs/RepoProcess.md

 Tracking the inputs in the syseng_throughputs repository from the official files in Docushare is important.
 For this reason, notebooks which CREATE the actual text throughput files from the Docushare input file will be stored in the repository as well.
-These will be placed in the input_notebooks directory, together with a copy of the Docushare file (or a link to the official docushare file?).
+These will be placed in the documentation directory, together with a copy of the Docushare file (or a link to the official docushare file?).
 These notebooks will be configured to write their outputs directly to the appropriate directories in the components directory.
 If the format of the files changes as a result, the corresponding code in the python/lsst/syseng/throughputs repository (which reads and creates the combined files)